Wealth Advisory & Planning

 Construct your general retirement plan.
 The vision of retirement shimmers on the horizon, but have you given any consideration to the bigger picture?
 If you will be relocating, take into account whether your retirement dollars will cover medical care and other services for seniors in your chosen domicile and will support your lifestyle needs.
 Talk to your advisors to ensure your assets are sufficient to retire and know exactly how much you can spend and how you anticipate spending it.

 Do your research on Social Security.
 If and when you are eligible for Social Security, it is important to understand the implications of your decision to file for benefits.
-As always, timing is everything: You can file early (ages 62-65, depending on your year of birth), wait until full retirement age (age 66 and four months for those turning 62 this year) or wait until after full retirement age (earning “delayed retirement credits” until age 70).
+As always, timing is everything: You can file early (ages 62-65, depending on your year of birth), wait until full retirement age or wait until after full retirement age (earning “delayed retirement credits” until age 70).
 Each has its own advantages and disadvantages, and you should factor your life expectancy into the mix.

 Consult with Medicare experts.
 You will need to decide how best to ensure adequate medical coverage during retirement.
 Upon reaching age 65, you will become eligible for Medicare or Medicare Advantage, an alternative to Medicare offered by private insurers.
 Deciphering the myriad options can be challenging, and it is advisable to work with an agent to determine an affordable level of coverage.
 Many reputable agents will provide the analysis for free.